d-exclaimation/pioneer/Documentation/guides/advanced/faq.md

   ===

-- If the error(s) were thrown in the resolver functions, Pioneer will only throw back a GraphQL formatted error with the description of the error thrown but will not set the response status (unless it was set manually into the response object during the resolving function).
+- If the error(s) were thrown in the resolver functions, Pioneer will only throw back a GraphQL formatted error with the description of the error thrown but will not set the response status nor headers (unless it was set manually into the response object during the resolving function).

   ==- Example